 One young man, a former gang member, shares his story of how he transitioned out of gang culture.
 "When I got out of prison I was embraced by positive people, both individuals and staff from agencies in the community that connected me to resources and helped me stay positive.
-Thanks to the prison-topostsecondary program, I was able to finish my GED and get some college credits.
+Thanks to the prison-to-postsecondary program, I was able to finish my GED and get some college credits.
 That meant I could get a job that paid enough that I didn't want to run the streets."
 He proudly stated, "I used to be a part of the problem, now I feel like I'm a part of the solution."

-As the tour continues a young person asks about a nearby building.
+As the tour continues, a young person asks about a nearby building.
 The tour guide says it is one of many youth and family service agencies in the county, and the next stop on the tour.
 We soon find ourselves in a bright, colorful building with pictures of families everywhere and bookshelves with information in multiple languages.
-Staffs who represent a wide range of cultures and ethnicities Health and wellbeing of all, regardless of immigration status, is promoted through equitable access, coordination and connection to age-appropriate, culturally responsive services and resources in the community.
-Services recognize and value the impact of history on the individual and family. welcome us.
+Staffs who represent a wide range of cultures and ethnicities welcome us.
 Parents and youth engage in conversations with staff that we learn have been trained in how to communicate without judgment.
 In addition to housing an award-winning preschool program, the facility has a range of rooms and community-friendly spaces designed to accommodate different kinds of conversations and meetings, as well as other space for people to work at tables with craft supplies and learning materials.
 One teen explained that he found out about this agency when a teacher at his school recognized he was struggling with mental health/substance use issues, listened to his story, and offered specific options of readily available resources.